jaapeldoorn/LinuxMonitor/config.md

 The colors of the values are already defined above in the Colors for batches section of the configuration file.

 #### bar
+The bar element displays a horizonal bar chart.
+This element can be used to display e.g. the fraction of a storage that is used.
+The configuration of the bar consist besides the type two IDs:
 ```
         [
            'type' => 'bar',